My Approach

 Three-Pronged Approach (TTA)

 We're often taught counselling is entirely client-centred - that everything revolves around the client.
-But in practice, real change happens through three vital parts working together: the client, the process, and the counsellor.
+In practice, meaningful change happens through three vital parts working together: the person, the process, and the practitioner.

-The process is alive and moving, shaping what unfolds.
+The process is alive and responsive, shaping what unfolds.

-The counsellor is present and ready, holding the space with care and intention.
+The practitioner is present and prepared, holding the space with care, clarity, and intention.

 Tying The Three Together (TTT)

-TTT helps cut through those old patterns: Where did that thought come from?
-Do I even believe it?
-Was it just what I was taught?
-By disputing and reshaping the thought, the feelings shift, and so do the actions.
-It's that simple, and that powerful.
-Changing even one part of the three creates a ripple - a new way of thinking, feeling, and acting that builds self-responsibility and real empowerment.
-It gives the client a clearer picture of what is really happening, how it is impacting their present-day lives, and how they can make powerful, productive change.
+TTT helps cut through old patterns by asking simple, direct questions: Where did that thought come from?
+Do I actually believe it?
+Was it learned, assumed, or inherited?
+When a thought is identified and reshaped, feelings begin to shift — and actions follow.
+It’s simple, and it’s powerful.
+Changing even one part of the three creates a ripple, opening up a new way of thinking, feeling, and acting.
+This builds self-responsibility, clarity, and real empowerment, giving people a clearer picture of what’s happening now — and how they can make meaningful, productive change.

 Identifying My Triggers (IMT)

-Sometimes we have no idea why we react the way we do - a person, situation, or event just sets us off.
+Sometimes we don’t immediately understand why we react the way we do — a person, situation, or moment can suddenly set us off.
 These reactions can become automatic, a default way of coping.
-Think of a trigger like a finger on a gun.
-The pull may feel instant, but it came from somewhere.
+Think of a trigger as an instant reaction point — it may feel sudden, but it came from somewhere.
 By identifying, naming, and owning our triggers, we take back control.
-Instead of the shot firing wildly, anchoring helps us ground ourselves - to pause and ask three key questions: (1) What happened?
-(2) What are my beliefs about what happened?
-(3) What was the outcome, and what could I do differently?
-It's an exploration process.
-It cuts through all the stuff that makes no sense.
+Instead of reacting on autopilot, anchoring helps us pause and ground ourselves, asking three key questions:

 The Art of Role-Playing (AOR)

-Role-playing gives clients a safe way to say the things that often stay bottled up.
-It might mean speaking to a chair, an object, or even the Counsellor as if they were someone else.
-This process can uncover new perspectives, release emotion, and bring clarity.
-It's a tool that can be used for many situations - from resolving unfinished business to exploring different sides of ourselves - always with care, guidance, and support.
-Briefing and debriefing is vital.
-This tool is always used with discretion with the client's consent and comfortability being high priority.
-We brief, we debrief, and we find relief.
+Role-playing offers a safe and structured way for people to express things that often stay bottled up.
+It might involve speaking to a chair, an object, or the practitioner, as if they were someone else.
+This approach can surface new perspectives, release emotion, and bring clarity.
+It’s a versatile tool that can be used in many situations — from working through unfinished business to exploring different roles, responses, or parts of self — always with care, guidance, and support.
+Clear briefing and debriefing are essential.
+This tool is used with discretion, consent, and comfort as a priority.
+We brief, we practise, we debrief — and often, relief follows.

 Squat-in-a-Box (SIAB)

-When you're stuck in a box, what do you see?
-Squat.
-At best, four walls and maybe a lid.
-Boxes keep us confined - shaped by our own limits or by the expectations of others, or by the so-called comfort zone.
-But comfort zones aren't really comfortable - they just keep us small.
-They affect how we think, how we see the world, and how we relate to people around us.
-This tool helps clients explore their box - what's holding them in - and find ways to shift perspective, break through walls, and step into a bigger view of life.
+When you’re stuck in a box, what do you see?
+Very little.
+At best, four walls — maybe a lid.
+Boxes can keep us confined, shaped by our own limits, learned beliefs, or the expectations of others.
+Often this is called a comfort zone — but comfort zones aren’t always comfortable; they just feel familiar.
+These boxes influence how we think, how we see the world, and how we relate to those around us.
+This tool helps people explore the box they’re in — what’s keeping them there — and begin to shift perspective, loosen the walls, and open up a bigger view of life.
+We often step into these boxes because they once felt safe.
+There’s no pressure to leap straight out — movement happens one card at a time.
+Through honest exploration and choice, people decide when and how they’re ready to step beyond what’s been holding them in.

 Know-See-Speak (KSS)